Post Parathyroidectomy Information

 Following your parathyroidectomy or parathyroid surgery, your body will be going through several changes.
 One of the best things that you can do to make sure you recovery quickly and safely is to carefully monitor your calcium replacement in your diet.
 It’s incredibly important to make sure that your body is receiving a balanced amount of calcium during recovery, as this is the key to allowing you to continue to lead a normal and healthy life.

-Other important factors to consider during parathyroid adenoma surgery recovery is to develop a daily exercise routing that you can stick to.
+Other important factors to consider during parathyroid adenoma surgery recovery is to develop a daily exercise routine that you can stick to.
 Generally, 30-60 minutes of cardio a day can improve the way you feel and also help maintain an ideal and healthy weight.
 (Please consult with Los Angeles parathyroidectomy surgeon Dr. Larian before starting a new exercise routine post parathyroid adenoma surgery.)

 Post Parathyroidectomy FAQ